Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Spent more time working with the Docker driver if you are using Debian or Ubuntu.
 With Docker you have a golden base, then have snapshots taken all the way.
 Can have multiple snapshots with all the versions you want to support and can quickly test multiple platforms at once.

+Docker with an http cache makes Test Kitchen usable on cafe wifi

 ## What will we do now?
 What needs to happen next?